Note: This is a reprint from the AJC, due to popular demand. If you have any questions, please post them below.

 OK, so you’re a high school senior and you want to play college football and you are looking for a football scholarship?

-With national signing day just more than six weeks away, there is plenty of time to do something about it.
-And you can do it on your own, without paying thousands of dollars to recruiting services.
+With national signing day five weeks away, there is plenty of time to do something about it.
+And you can do it on your own, without paying thousands of dollars to recruiting or scouting services.

 All it takes is a little bit of hard work, a lot of determination and about $50.
 There are numerous stories of seniors who landed last-minute scholarship offers after taking some initiative.
 Consider: